I7-Examples/When-in-Rome-2/docs/source.txt

 After a secretive creature trying switching on the propulsion when the player is in the egg and propulsion is stuck to the egg:
 	say "[The person asked] switches on the propulsion, and the last thing you see is its frenzied, evil grin as you float off out the window...";
-	end the game in death.
+	end the story saying "You have died".

 Before a creature trying playing with something which is carried by the player:
 	say "[The creature] looks with fascination at [the noun], but cannot reach it." instead.